culshoefer/codeCurriculum-gitbook/README.md

 Pygame can be downloaded at [www.pygame.org/downloads.shtml](www.pygame.org/downloads.shtml).
 Again, there are multiple version available, but for the purpose of this tutorial we will use *Pygame 1.9.1*.
 Since we are using *Python 2.7.11*, we need download the version of Pygame compatible with our Python version, named `pygame-1.9.1.win32-py2.7.msi` (which is Pygame 1.9.1. for Python 2.7).

-## Installation requirements for Mac OS X
+### Installation requirements for Mac OS X
 If you are using *Mac OS X, El Capitan*, you do NOT need to actually install anything - it comes with *Python 2.7* installed already.
 Otherwise we need to visit Python website, where we can download the installation package.
 Visit [https://www.python.org/downloads/mac-osx/](https://www.python.org/downloads/mac-osx/) and find *Python 2.7.11*, which is the version we will be using for this tutorial.

 Download the *Mac OS X 32-bit i386/PPC* installer - this is the version which runs on every Mac.
 Afterwards open your **Downloads** folder and open the file you have just downloaded.
 Then simply follow the instructions.

 Pygame can be downloaded at [www.pygame.org/downloads.shtml](www.pygame.org/downloads.shtml).
 Again, there are multiple version available, but for the purpose of this tutorial we will use *Pygame 1.9.1*.
 Since we are using *Python 2.7.11*, we need download the version of Pygame compatible with our Python version, named `pygame-1.9.1release-python.org-32bit-py2.7-macosx10.3.dmg` (which is Pygame 1.9.1. for Python 2.7).

-## Installation requirements for Linux
+### Installation requirements for Linux
 *Python 2.7* is preinstalled at all Linux computers, therefore we can directly install PyGame.

 Open your Terminal and then:

  * If you are using *Ubuntu*, enter `sudo apt-get install python-pygame`.
-It might ask you for a password; in that case enter it.
  * If you are using *ArchLinux*, enter `sudo pacman install python-pygame`.

-It might (again) ask you for a password; in that case enter it.
+It might ask your a password, in that case enter it to start the installation.